 There used to be a date on the wall of the building "1461"

-In 1874 Ryall provided carrier services from pub to Bury on Mon, Wed & Fri and to Ipswich on Tue & Fri.
+In 1874 Ryall provided carrier services from the pub to Bury on Monday, Wednesday & Friday and to Ipswich on Tuesday & Friday.

-Closed in 1958, when the license was transferred to the Woodbridge Warwick (now George).
+The pub closed in 1958, when the license was transferred to the Woodbridge Warwick.

-First recorded mention of The Rose in 1645 when it was owned by Robert Brasier.
+The first recorded mention of The Rose is in 1645 when it was owned by Robert Brasier.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)